 Eventually the process we’ve outlined above will lead to selecting from ERP systems.
 Other steps that occur beyond the RFP include: pilot/proof of concept with vendor finalists, customer references, negotiating terms and executing the final contract.

-The entire process outlined above is built into You can export your requirements and RFPs as needed.
+The entire process outlined above is built into a platform that lets you manage ERP selection requirements and RFPs.
+You can export your requirements and RFPs as needed.
 Running RFP projects through SelectHub saves organizations 50% of the time normally spent on a start-to-finish RFP.